justinmayer/tacklebox/ReadMe.md

 Don't like those locations?
 Clone them wherever you want.
 Just keep in mind that the instructions below assume those locations, so modify them as needed.

-If you are setting up [fish][] for the first time and don't have an existing configuration file at `~/.config/fish/config.fish`, now is a good time to create one.
+If you are setting up Fish for the first time and don't have an existing configuration file at `~/.config/fish/config.fish`, now is a good time to create one.

 ### Staying up-to-date